meefs/prvhash/README.md

 ### Architectural Ruler (Gradilac Ruler) ###

-Whatever the true source of imagery is, the produced imagery seems to be useful if applied as some architectural measurement ruler/tool since it can be used to quickly measure architectural features as whole-number ratios:
+Whatever the true source of imagery is, one instance of produced "fine art" imagery seems to be useful, if applied as some architectural measurement ruler/tool since it can be used to quickly measure architectural features as whole-number ratios:

 <img src="img/arch-ruler.jpg" width="686">